-Broads Plan Review: First Consultation Draft Broads Plan 2017

-Report by Director of Planning and Resources
+Draft Broads Plan 2017 - First DraftReport by Director of Planning and Resources

 Summary: The Broads Plan is the key strategic management plan for the Broads.

-The current plan was adopted in May 2011 and its review is a Strategic Priority for 2015/16.
+The current plan was adopted in May 2011 and its review is a Strategic Priority for the Broads Authority in 2015/16.
+It is anticipated that a revised plan will be implemented in April 2017.
+The views of Navigation Committee members on the first draft plan are welcomed.